ElvenTools/elven-tools-website/src/docs/tips-on-buying-nfts-on-the-elrond-blockchain.md

 ---
 layout: 'docs'
-title: 'Tips on buying NFTs on the Elrond blockchain'
+title: 'Tips on buying NFTs on the MultiversX blockchain'
 publicationDate: '2022-01-25'
 tags:
   - articles
-excerpt: "There are a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
+excerpt: "There are a couple of things that you should check when you are buying the NFTs on the MultiversX blockchain.
 And a couple of differences in comparison with other chains."
-ogTitle: "Tips on buying NFTs on the Elrond blockchain"
+ogTitle: "Tips on buying NFTs on the MultiversX blockchain"
-ogDescription: "There are a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
+ogDescription: "There are a couple of things that you should check when you are buying the NFTs on the MultiversX blockchain.
 And a couple of differences in comparison with other chains."
 ogUrl: "https://www.elven.tools/docs/sc-introduction.html"
-twitterTitle: "Tips on buying NFTs on the Elrond blockchain"
+twitterTitle: "Tips on buying NFTs on the MultiversX blockchain"
-twitterDescription: "There are a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
+twitterDescription: "There are a couple of things that you should check when you are buying the NFTs on the MultiversX blockchain.
 And a couple of differences in comparison with other chains."
 twitterUrl: "https://www.elven.tools/docs/sc-introduction.html"
 ---

-There are a couple of things that you should check when you are buying the NFTs on the Elrond blockchain.
+There are a couple of things that you should check when you are buying the NFTs on the MultiversX blockchain.
 And a couple of differences in comparison to other chains.
 I don't want to focus on the supply and demand aspect because you should always do your own research before buying anything.
 I want to focus on the technological and communication-like elements here.

 ### What we will tackle in the article:

 1. Minting through the Smart Contract.
 How is it done?
-2. The Smart Contracts on the Elrond blockchain are upgradeable by default.
+2. The Smart Contracts on the MultiversX blockchain are upgradeable by default.
 3. Collection ticker and how to verify it.
 4. Project website with the roadmap and people behind it.
 5. Utility over 'art' unless not randomly generated.